UlviShukurzade/Object-Detection-in-an-Urban-Environment/WRITEUP.md

 ### Project overview
 Object detection is the most important part of building self-driving cars.
-This project is designed to leverage the great [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md) for object detection specifically in urban environments.
+This project is designed to leverage the great [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md) for object detection specifically in urban environments. <br/>
-[TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md) procide us huge [zoo of models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) with easy to use approach.
+[TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md) procide us huge [zoo of models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) with easy to use approach.<br/>

-Our goal with this project is to finetune the pretrained model to detect cars , pedestrians and cyclists in traffic.
+Our goal with this project is to finetune the pretrained model to detect cars , pedestrians and cyclists in traffic. <br/>

 ### Set up:
 The project is structured as follows: